milahu/collapseos/cvm/README.md

 and `git clean -fxd`.

-If that still doesn't work, it might be because the current commit you're on is broken, but that is rather rare: the repo on Github is plugged on Travis and it checks that everything is smooth.
+If that still doesn't work, it might be because the current commit you're on is broken, but that is rather rare.

 [rlwrap]: https://linux.die.net/man/1/rlwrap